-PLEASE SIGN, DATE A E ENCLOSED ENVELOPE.
-PLEASE MARK YOUR VOTE IN NK AS SHOWN HERE ⊠ Election of ten directors.
-NOMINEES: A non-binding advisory vote to approve the compensation paid to named executive officers of the Company ("Say on Pay").
-FOR ☐ FOR ALL NOMINEES ☐ WITHHOLD AUTHORITY FOR ALL NOMINEES O Phillip Frost, M.D.
+CTION OF EACH OF THE NOMINEES FOR DIRECTORS. .
+PLEASE MARK YOUR VOTE IN BLUE OR BLACK INK AS SHOWN Election of ten directors.
+In their discretion, the proxy holders are authorized to vote upor such other matters as may properly come before the meeting of any postponement or adjournment thereof. ☐ FOR ALL NOMINEES ☐ WITHHOLD AUTHORITY FOR ALL NOMINEES ☐ FOR ALL EXCEPT (See instructions below) NOMINEES: O Phillip Frost, M.D.
 O Jane H. Hsiao, Ph.D., M.B.A.
-O Steven D. Rubin O Robert A. Baron O Thomas E. Beier In their discretion, the proxy holders are authorized to vote upon such other matters as may properly come before the meeting or any postponement or adjournment thereof. ☐ FOR ALL EXCEPT (See instructions below) O Infinitis E. Beter O Dmitry Kolosov O Richard A. Lerner, M.D.
+O Steven D. Rubin O Robert A. Baron O Thomas E. Beier O Dmitry Kolosov O Richard A. Lerner, M.D.
 O John A. Paganelli O Richard C. Pfenniger, Jr. O Alice Lin-Tsing Yu, M.D., Ph.D.
 THIS PROXY WHEN PROPERLY EXECUTED WILL BE VOTED IN THE MANNER DIRECTED HEREIN BY THE UNDERSIGNED.
-IF NO DIRECTION IS MADE, THIS PROXY WILL BE VOTED FOR ELECTION OF EACH OF THE NOMINEES FOR DIRECTOR AND FOR PROPOSAL 2.
-INSTRUCTION: To withhold authority to vote for any individual nominee(s), mark "FOR ALL EXCEPT" and fill in the circle next to each nominee you wish to withhold, as shown here. □ To change the address on your account, please check the box at right and indicate your new address in the address space above.
-Please note that changes to the registered name(s) on the account may not be submitted via this method. □ MARK "X" HERE IF YOU PLAN TO ATTEND THE MEETING. □ Signature of Shareholder Date: - Signature of Shareholder Date: - NOTE: Plagge sign avently as we our name or names annear on this Pro When shares are hald jointly, each steel-halder should sign.
-When
+IF NO DIRECTION IS MADE, THIS PROXY WILL BE VOTED FOR ELECTION OF EACH OF THE NOMINEES FOR DIRECTOR IN PROPOSAL 1.
+"FOR ALL EXCEP to vote for any individual nominee(s), mark I" and fill in the circle next to each nominee I, as shown here: nt, please check the box at right and indicate your new Please note that changes to the registered name(s) on his method.